 A notable characteristic of individuals with petulant BPD is their difficulty in maintaining healthy relationships.
 Their intense emotions and fear of abandonment can sometimes push them towards self-destructive behaviors.
 These might manifest as substance abuse, self-harm, or clinging desperately to relationships—even if they’re abusive or unhealthy.

-Petulant borderline personality disorder is estimated to affect 1.6% of the general population, and it is more common in women than men.
-The cause of petulant borderline personality disorder is unknown.
-However, it is believed to be caused by a combination of genetic and environmental factors.
-People with PBPD also often have a history of trauma or abuse, which may contribute to the development of the disorder.
+Petulant borderline personality disorder is estimated to affect approximately 1.6% of the general population.
+Interestingly, studies show it to be more common in women than men.
+While the exact cause of borderline personality disorder remains a research topic, prevailing theories suggest it’s the result of a blend of genetic and environmental factors.
+Many individuals with PBPD also have a history of trauma or abuse, which is believed to contribute to the development of the disorder significantly.

 Intense fear of abandonment

 Extreme mood swings